-This story was published on 2 July 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 2 July 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 After staying home to raise young children, it can be daunting to think about getting a job.
 But tens of thousands of parents will have help to make that transition, with the national expansion of an innovative government program.